trentonallan/trentonallan/README.md

 ## Hi there 👋
-I'm currently studying Computer Science & Business @ Northeastern University.
-I'm interested in using technology to develop winning business strategies and design creative interdisciplinary solutions for human challenges.
-Climate change, food and energy waste, unsustainable business practices -- let's figure this stuff out!
+My name is Trenton and I'm currently studying Computer Science & AI @ Northeastern University.
+I'm interested in using technology to design creative interdisciplinary solutions for human challenges.

 Feel free to reach out at allan.tr@northeastern.edu.